Mysticial/y-cruncher-GUI/Protocol/StatusUpdates.md

 ## Micro-section Updates

-These are the updates where the status line is repeatedly overwritten as progress is made.
+These are the updates where the status line is repeatedly overwritten as progress is made.<br>
 Internally these are called "Microstatus Updates".

 They are called "micro" because each individual update is small and relatively unimportant.
 So instead of printing out a new line for each update, it's better (aesthetically) to just have a mutating status line that updates in real time.